This Viper was a 1970s C-list Marvel Comics villain, with but a brief career.

 The poisons brewed by the Viper are powerful indeed.
 A single dart would likely have killed the Falcon, or even Captain America (Steve Rogers).

 The thrown darts have been blocked by a couch cushion.
-But they also were seen affecting Cap through his uniform.
-However, how armoured Cap’s uniform is is often… hazy.
+Yet they also were seen affecting Cap through his uniform.
+However, how armoured Cap’s costume is often gets… hazy.
 In this instance, it likely was treated as simple Spandex.

 As a Serpent Squad member, the Viper was briefly issued a large weapon shooting liquid venom.